paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 4. Terminating Processes

 In the realm of Bash/Shell scripting, understanding how to terminate or kill a process is a crucial skill.
-This note aims to explain the significance of terminating processes, various methods to achieve this, and practical applications in real-world projects.
+This section aims to explain the significance of terminating processes, various methods to achieve this, and practical applications in real-world projects.

 ### Why Kill a Process?